Close Banner

 • Lamplight Lounge is a gastropub located on Pixar Pier.
 Enjoy bubbly cocktails and fun eats (lunch and dinner) with a view of the water and Pixar Pier.
 Hop in for delicious brunch Friday through Sunday!

 • Lamplight Lounge — Boardwalk Dining offers some "shorts" to share and drinks.
-Check the app for walk-up availability.
-No reservations are taken.
+Reservations available as of June 27, 2025.

 • Magic Key Terrace is the newest addition to the Disneyland dining reservation system.
 This fun spot is open to Magic Key holders and their guests.
 It has drinks that are themed to Disney California Adventure and savory bites to share.
 It also offers World of Color dining packages.
 You can upgrade at the restaurant.

 • Carthay Circle books up well in advance, depending on the season.
 If you can’t get into this retro fine dining establishment, the swanky lounge and lobby have some tasty bar bites and cocktails that are sure to satisfy any walk-in.
-Carthay Circle is only open for dinner these days.
+Carthay Circle is open for dinner and a seasonal prix fixe lunch.

 • Carthay Circle — Alfresco Dining offers smaller bites at lunch and dinner outside on the patio.

 • Wine Country Trattoria: Reservations are recommended to dine where Napa Valley meets Tuscany.
-This location offers World of Color dining packages.
+This location offers World of Color dining packages and sometimes parade packages for the Oogie Boogie Bash.
 You can upgrade at the restaurant.

 • World of Color Dessert Party: This is not a restaurant, but it is a delicious way to relax and watch the World of Color while eating dessert and enjoying a beverage.
 Adult beverages are available.